 Discover the ancient city of Luang Prabang, Laos, a UNESCO World heritage site, while contributing to sustainable women’s empowerment initiatives in the local community.
-Through various forms of English, health and life skills classes, you will play a significant role in improving the quality and access to education for disadvantaged females, while simultaneously increasing their employment opportunities and quality of life.
+Through various forms of English, health and life skills classes, you will play a significant role in improving females’ to education which can then empower them to increase their own employment opportunities and quality of life.

 Interning on these sustainable women’s empowerment initiatives, you will meaningfully contribute to GVI Laos’ objectives such as:

 - Promoting gender equality